 Do you ever start a trip with only carry-on luggage but do so much shopping en route that you must check a bag on the return?
-That’s the situation I’m in right now.
-I’m writing this ten days into a six-country, 22-day trip that started with a conference in Morocco and will end with Christmas markets in Germany.
-Already I’ve accumulated so much stuff that my luggage has had to expand and carry-on-only is no longer possible, especially not on intra-European flights.
+For instance, there was the six-country, 22-day trip that started with a conference in Morocco and ended with Christmas markets in Germany.
+By Day 10, I’d accumulated so much stuff that my luggage had to expand and carry-on-only was no longer possible, especially not on intra-European flights.

 * A thin, lightweight duffel.